Killerjeremy07/Psn_Checker/README.txt

 pip uninstall discord.py
 pip install discord.py

-you dont have to give me credit just dont claim its yours thats all enjoy
+you dont have to give me credit idc about it but if you do would be nice just dont claim its yours thats all enjoy